News and updates

 Website manager: Max Heffler

 Considerable material has been added to the site over the last year.
-With the growing accessibility of Russian, Belorussian and Ukrainian archives previously undiscovered material comes to light.
+With the growing accessibility of Russian, Belorussian and Ukrainian archives previously undiscovered material comes to light from time to time.
 Descendants of colonists, living in the former Soviet Union, are extracting material and developing their own sites.
+Whilst most of these are in Russian, on-line translating tools help to make such material available.

 - Two Russian books which contain extremely valuable information about the Ekaterinoslav colonies: